17parker/due64/README.md

 The instructions currently programmed in collect a "power star" in the game "Super Mario 64".
 Upon powering the console up, the MCU navigates the menu, starts a new game, and navigates through the level.

 # To do
-Connect the microcontroller to wi-fi, and give someone the ability to send controls via the internet.
-It could also use some cleanup.
+~~Connect the microcontroller to wi-fi, and give someone the ability to send controls via the internet.~~ There is (or will be) a separate repo where the Arduino is connected to a PC via USB and the host PC acts as a server that gets inputs and shows game footage over the internet
+It might be possible to clean up unused code, but that's not a big concern if it runs